MicrosoftDocs/powerShell-Docs.sv-se/reference/5.1/Microsoft.PowerShell.Core/Get-Job.md

 9      UpdateHelpJob   PSScheduledJob  Completed     True            localhost            Update-Help 10     UpdateHelpJob   PSScheduledJob  Completed     True            localhost            Update-Help

-The third command uses the *ChildJobState* parameter with a value of Failed.The output includes all parent jobs and only the child jobs that failed.
 PS C:\> Get-Job -Name Job4 -ChildJobState Failed
 Id     Name            PSJobTypeName   State         HasMoreData     Location             Command --     ----            -------------   -----         -----------     --------             -------